xtclang/xvm/README.md

 [git-scm.com](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).)

-To build the entire project, you need to have [gradle](https://gradle.org/install/), or you use the included Gradle Wrapper from within the `xvm` directory:
+To build the entire project, you need to have [gradle](https://gradle.org/install/), or you use the included Gradle Wrapper from within the `xvm` directory, which is the recommended method:

     ./gradlew build

 Or on Windows:

-    gradlew build
+    gradlew.bat build

 Note that Windows may require the `JAVA_TOOLS_OPTIONS` environment variable to be set to `-Dfile.encoding=UTF-8` in the Environment Variables window that can be accessed from Control Panel.